-Each share recorded and registered under a shareholder's name in the Swiss share register of Syngenta entitles its holder to one vote.
+Each share registered under a shareholder's name in the Swiss share register of Syngenta entitles its holder to participate and vote at a general meeting.
+One share represents one vote.
 There are no preferential rights for individual shareholders.

 Shares may be voted without any limit in scope if holders expressly declare having acquired these shares in their own name and for their own account.
 In accordance with article 659a of the Swiss Code of Obligations, the Company cannot exercise the voting rights relating to the shares held in treasury.

 A shareholder may at any time request that Syngenta confirms the number of shares registered under his name in the Company's share register.
 Shareholders are not entitled, however, to demand the printing and delivery of certificates representing shares.

-On the New York Stock Exchange, the shares are traded in the form of American Depositary Shares (ADS).
-ADS are US securities representing Syngenta shares; five ADS represent one Syngenta share.
-The Bank of New York Mellon acts as the Syngenta Depositary for ADS and administers the ADS program in the US.
+On the New York Stock Exchange, the shares are traded in the form of American Depositary Shares (ADSs).
+ADSs are US securities representing Syngenta shares; five ADSs represent one Syngenta share.
+The Bank of New York Mellon acts as the Syngenta Depositary for ADSs and administers the ADS program in the US.
 Syngenta ADS holders are entitled to give written instructions to the Depositary on how to vote on their behalf at a general meeting.